V999TEC/GivEnergyPlugs/README.md

 PlugJ=cda12770-0000-4119-0000-1410c9adc54a
 ```

-Paste the results into My.properties so that the alias can be used on subsequent requests
+Edit the property file and paste the results so that the alias can be used on subsequent requests

 ```
 token=insert_api_token_here